finnjames/vivado-instructions/README.md

 Click Devices > Insert Guest Additions CD image...

 It should appear in your VM as though you had actually inserted a CD (often under “This PC”).
-Double click on “VBoxWindowsAdditions-amd64” and allow the app to make changes.
+Double click on “VBoxWindowsAdditions” and allow the app to make changes.

 ### Step 7: Install VirtualBox Extension Pack